For agents

 ### How it works

-client never touches your code or keys.
+their terminal AI tools — the client never touches your code or keys.

 - Brands launch a campaign, bid in an open auction, and pay only for verified views.
 A click is